alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ## Dependencies
 - Explicit dependencies: Use `depends_on` argument in resource blocks to declare dependencies
 - Takes a list of resource names to specify dependencies
-- Implicit dependencies are not explicitly declared in the configuration but are automatically detected by Terraform.
+- Implicit dependencies are not explicitly declared in the configuration but are automatically detected by Terraform

 ## Files
 - Workspace states are stored in `terraform.tfstate.d/<workspace_name>` directory